-You can use progressive disclosure to help you structure and lay out content and sections on your website to help customers navigate.
+You can use progressive disclosure to help you organise content and sections on your website to make it easier for visitors.

 Design Psychology Tip 4 - Chunking

-However, more recent research by Nelson Cowan has shown that the magic maximum number in working memory is more like 4 (plus or minus 1).
+However, more recent research by Nelson Cowan shows that number is more like 4 (plus or minus 1).
 Any more than 4 chunks of information and it’s harder to remember information.